by Bob Burridge ©2020 (update of 2016 article)

 Single issue voters might ignore these basic biblical principles while they consider just one isolated policy.
 It’s important to look beyond just one policy position.
 We need to examine all of what a candidate says and has actually done or been a part of.
 If we elevate single issues to where they rule out otherwise better leaders, we might exempt ourselves from advancing God’s ways in our country.
 However, highly offensive positions on issues usually reveal offensive underlying principles.
 Underlying assumptions like that shape a candidate’s stand on issues, so they shouldn’t be ignored.

 A lot has been said about the religious backgrounds of presidential candidates.
 What is relevant is how their convictions will effect their constitutional duties.
 Few viable candidates will ever hold to our own particular theology.
-What is important in a civil leader is where they stand on biblical morality and the biblical division of authority.
+What is important in a civil leader is where they stand on biblical morality and the biblical areas of authority.
 The main question is: who will most move our country toward what God recommends in Scripture, whether they realize it or not.

 Respect for our basic creation rights, and for the principles of the Constitution, should be the driving force behind supporting a candidate.